Dawit20211/Restaurant/README.md

    STRIPE_SECRET_KEYL=your-stripe-secret-key

    # JWT_SECRET
    JWT_SECRET=your-jwt-secret

    # Running the application
-   to start the containers in the root of the project run docker-compose up -d
+   to start the containers navigate to the root of the project and run the following command : docker-compose up -d